YohannesTz/YohannesTz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Android, Web, backend and ~~Desktop~~
+- 🔭 I’m currently working on Android and backend
-- 🌱 I’m currently learning MERN, Kotlin and some flutter
+- 🌱 I’m currently learning Kotlin, Laravel, and some flutter
-- 👯 I’m looking to collaborate on any thing that is interesting
+- 👯 I’m looking to collaborate on anything that is interesting
 - 💬 Ask me about Anything
 - 📫 How to reach me: https://t.me/yohan_nes
 - 😄 Pronouns: He/Him